Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 Apple Cider Vinegar

 Apple cider vinegar (ACV) is one of the most popular types of vinegar that is actively used by the natural living and holistic health community.
-It has been used by the ancient Babylonians (5,000 B.C.) who created vinegar or “sour wine” stemming from the French origin “vin airgre”.
+It was used by the ancient Babylonians (5,000 B.C.) who created vinegar or “sour wine” stemming from the French origin “vin airgre”.
 It is fantastic for your health both internally and externally and can be used for cleaning and other household needs.

 Apple cider vinegar has anti-inflammatory, anti-bacterial, and anti-viral benefits.
 It is commonly used for gallbladder pain.
 It may be beneficial for your digestion, liver, blood sugar levels, and cholesterol levels (10).

 ACV provides a tangy-sweet flavor when mixed and combined into various dishes.
-It is especially good in home-made hummus, guacamole, and quinoa dishes.
+It is especially good in homemade hummus, guacamole, and quinoa dishes.
 I also recommend that you add 1 tbsp of apple cider vinegar in 8 oz of clean water and drink it for liver and gallbladder support.
 To learn about different ways to use apple cider vinegar, I recommend this article.

 Artichoke